mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 is correctly.

-*  All parallel workflows should normally be driven by data assembled into the wf_TimeSeries and/or wf_Seismogram collections.
+*  All parallel workflows should normally be driven by data assembled into the wf_miniseed, wf_TimeSeries, and/or wf_Seismogram collections.
 Subsets (or all) of one of these collections define a parallel dataset that is the required input for any parallel job.
-*  The Database api simplifies the processing of reading and writing.
+*  The Database API simplifies reading and writing.
    We abstract the always complex process of reading and writing to :code:`save` and :code:`read` methods of the python class Database.
 See the reference manual for details.
-*  Assembling the wf_Seismogram and/or wf_TimeSeries collection should
-   always be viewed as a preprocessing step to build a clean dataset.
+*  Assembling one or more of the wf collections should always be viewed as a preprocessing step to build a clean dataset.
 That model is essential for efficiency because all the complexity of real data problems cannot be anticipated and are best treated as a special